pollfish/docs/android/google-play.md

 ### 6. Add permissions to AndroidManifest.xml

-You should also add the following lines in your AndroidManifest.xml
+You should add the following line in your AndroidManifest.xml

 ```
 <uses-permission android:name="android.permission.INTERNET"/>
 ```

-Pollfish uses these permissions to track and send survey responses to Pollfish servers.
+Pollfish uses this permission to track and send survey responses to Pollfish servers.

 ### 7. Initialize Pollfish

-After you link your project to Google Play Services you can easily initialize Pollfish.
-In order to initialize you will need to create an instance of ParamsBuilder.
+After linking your project to Google Play Services you can easily initialize Pollfish.
+In order to initialize, you will need to create an instance of ParamsBuilder.
 ParamsBuilder has only one mandatory parameter which is the API key of your app (step 2 above).

 | **Note:** In section 9 you can see several other optional params that you can pass to ParamsBuilder instance in order to configure Pollfish behaviour during initialization.